 Time-sensitive assessment item: A time-sensitive assessment item is an assessment item which can be completed late only if the student receives special consideration.
 A time-sensitive assessment item submitted late without special consideration approval is graded as a 0 N. Where special consideration is granted, the student completes an alternative and equivalent assessment task.
-Examples of time-sensitive assessment items might include examinations, in-class tests, and pre-lecture reading responses.
+Examples of time-sensitive assessment items might include scheduled final assessments, in-class tests, and pre-lecture reading responses.
 Chief examiners determine which assessment items are time-sensitive.
 Time-sensitive assessment items must be clearly stated as time-sensitive on Moodle.

 A. Assessment regime

 - The assessment regime for all coursework units is developed in accordance with the University’s Assessment Regime Procedures.
 Arts-owned units should include at least two opportunities for students to receive feedback.
 This requirement does not apply to Honours research or coursework units, to capstone units, or to units taught in Arts HDR research programs.